mialkin/docs/csharp/concurrency/synchronization/spinlock-and-spinwait.md

 The [↑ `SpinWait`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.spinwait) structure provides support for spin-based waiting.

 `SpinWait` helps you write lock-free code that spins rather than blocks.
-It works by implementing safeguards to avoid the dangers of resource starvation and priority inversion that might otherwise arise with spinning.
+It works by implementing safeguards to avoid the dangers of resource starvation and [↑ priority inversion](https://en.wikipedia.org/wiki/Priority_inversion) that might otherwise arise with spinning.

 Lock-free programming with `SpinWait` is as _hardcore_ as multithreading gets and is intended for when none of the higher-level constructs will do.
 A prerequisite is to understand nonblocking synchronization.